itp-dwd/2020-spring/weeks/01_foundations.md

 We will eventually be creating web servers that run on our own computers.
 How do we access them from a browser?
 Your local computer has a special IP address, **127.0.0.1**, which is aliased to "localhost".
 When we create these web servers, we'll give them a specific port too, usually something like 8000 or 8080.

+Additional notes on how web browsers work cna be found in the [Browser Guide](/guides/browser-guide.md)

 #### References
 * https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm